Building and Fire Code Adoption Process

 Grace Period

 The new codes will apply to projects for which a permit is applied for after the effective date.
-If you have a project that will be significantly impacted by this change in codes, you may apply for a code modification from the Office of the State Building Inspector and the Office of the State Fire Marshal (separate applications) to allow the project to continue under the 2022 state codes.
+If you have a project that will be significantly impacted by this change in codes, you may apply for a code modification from the Office of the State Building Inspector and the Office of the State Fire Marshal (separate applications) to allow the project to continue under the previously adopted state codes.
 This process, colloquially known as a grace period, will be available for approximately three months from the effective date.
 See the code modification web page for more information.

 If a municipality requires separate permit applications for each portion of a project (building, electrical, plumbing, mechanical etc.), then the primary permit application date will determine the code applicable to all permits for the project.
 For example, a new house being constructed had its building permit applied for before the new code came into effect, but all associated trade permits were applied for after the new code came into effect.
 In this case, all permits should be reviewed under the code in effect when the building permit (the primary permit) was applied for.